 Why Homebuyers Will Need To Know The Cost Of New Homes In Tallahassee

-If you are planning to buy a home in 2018, you might want to monitor the cost of new homes.
+If you are planning to buy a home in 2018, you might want to monitor the cost of new homes for sale.

-With inventory levels declining every month, new home construction will have a large impact on the 2018 real estate market.
+With inventory levels declining every month, new construction homes will have a large impact on the 2018 real estate market.

 What Does A New Home Cost?

-New homes in Tallahassee can be purchased at many price ranges, from millions of dollars for luxury real estate down to below $200,000 for new (or newly renovated) condominium units and townhouses (attached housing).
+New construction homes for sale in Tallahassee can be found at many price ranges, from millions of dollars for luxury real estate down to below $200,000 for new (or newly renovated) condominium units and townhouses (attached housing).

 The graph above compares the average price of all new homes sold versus the average price of all existing home sales each month.
 Right now, the average new home is selling for roughly 55% more than the average resale, though we are not comparing "apples to apples."
 Obviously, new homes are likely in much better condition and have many of the new features and amenities that many buyers are seeking, whereas existing homes are typically located closer-in and on far more favorable parcels of land (generalization).